-TITLE Reference Last amendment (CL or IHC) 1 st Edition Reference IHO TRANSFER STANDARD FOR DIGITAL HYDROGRAPHIC DATA 1/1987 as amended IHO A-1 A3.7
+TITLE Reference Last amendment (CL or IHC) 1 st Edition Reference IHO TRANSFER STANDARD FOR DIGITAL 1/1987 as amended 38/2022 A3.7

-- 1 It is resolved that the IHO Transfer Standard described in S-57 shall be adopted by the IHO for the exchange of digital hydrographic and cartographic data. - It is further resolved that the IHO Secretariat, through the HSSC (Hydrographic Services and Standards Committee), keep the contents of the Standard under review in response to changing requirements and practical experience.
-Changes to the Standard are coordinated on behalf of the HSSC by an ENC Standards Maintenance Working Group (ENCWG).
-National Hydrographic Offices which wish to propose changes to the Standard should address their comments to the IHO Secretariat.
-Other users of the Standard, for example equipment manufacturers, should be advised to address their comments to their national Hydrographic Office.
+1 It is resolved that the S-57 IHO Transfer Standard for Digital Hydrographic Data including the S-57 based Product Specifications and the S-100 IHO Universal Hydrographic Data Model including the S-100 based Product Specifications shall be adopted by the IHO for the exchange of digital hydrographic and cartographic data.

+2 It is further resolved that the IHO Secretariat, through the HSSC (Hydrographic Services and Standards Committee) and the IRCC (Inter-Regional Coordination Committee), keep the contents of the Standards under review in response to changing requirements and practical experience.
+Changes to the Standards are coordinated on behalf of the HSSC/IRCC by their subordinate Sub-Committees/Working Groups.
+National Hydrographic Offices which wish to propose changes to the Standards should address their comments to the IHO Secretariat.
+Other users of the Standards, for example equipment manufacturers, should be advised to address their comments to their national Hydrographic Office.